lonycell/grafana.v7/docs/sources/variables/repeat-panels-or-rows.md

 # Repeat panels or rows

-Grafana lets you create dynamic dashboards using _template variables_.
+ThingSPIN lets you create dynamic dashboards using _template variables_.
 Any variables in your queries expand to the current value of the variable before the query is sent to the database.
 Variables let you reuse a single dashboard for all your services.

 Template variables can be very useful to dynamically change your queries across a whole dashboard.
-If you want Grafana to dynamically create new panels or rows based on what values you have selected, you can use the *Repeat* feature.
+If you want ThingSPIN to dynamically create new panels or rows based on what values you have selected, you can use the *Repeat* feature.

 ## Repeating panels

-If you have a variable with `Multi-value` or `Include all value` options enabled you can choose one panel and have Grafana repeat that panel for every selected value.
+If you have a variable with `Multi-value` or `Include all value` options enabled you can choose one panel and have ThingSPIN repeat that panel for every selected value.
 You find the *Repeat* feature under the *General tab* in panel edit mode.

 The `direction` controls how the panels will be arranged.

 By choosing `horizontal` the panels will be arranged side-by-side.
-Grafana will automatically adjust the width of each repeated panel so that the whole row is filled.
+ThingSPIN will automatically adjust the width of each repeated panel so that the whole row is filled.
 Currently, you cannot mix other panels on a row with a repeated panel.